How important is security for your WordPress website? After all, who’d want to steal all of your content?

 If you end up with data stolen, such as emails, names, addresses, credit card details, and so on, then this could be the ruin of your business.

 One option is to implement WordPress security plugins.
 There are a number of them available to choose from.
 Some allow you to keep track of activities to determine if unauthorized use of your site has occurred.

-And others offer file scanning, active security monitoring, firewalls, notifications of security threats, and more.
+And others offer file scanning, active website security check, firewalls, notifications of security threats, and more.